 Jin Shin Jyutsu translates as "the Art of the Creator through the person of compassion."
 In The Touch of Healing, author Alice Burmeister states that this art helps you find that tone, that perfect expression of harmony, that exists within everyone.
 The core concepts of this art include:

 The Touch of Healing teaches two simple techniques you can do for yourself.
 The first is "the thirty-six breaths."
-Simply breathe and count your exhalations for 36 breaths.
+Breathe and count your exhalations for 36 breaths.